ErpNetDocs/winclient/introduction/system-forms/print-preview.md

-# Print Preview
+# Print preview

-The <b>Print Preview</b> allows you to review the Form before you print it and adjust its properties if needed.
+The <b>Print preview</b> allows you to review the Form before you print it and adjust its properties if needed.

-You will find it in the Command Ribbon >> Home >> Print >> Print Preview.
+You will find it in the Command Ribbon >> Home >> Print >> Print preview.

 ![Print icon](pictures/print-icon.png)